nwaughachukwuma/sma-cache/README.md

 ### ttl

-Time in seconds before the item stored with `key: random-key` is invalidated
+Time in milliseconds before the item stored with `key: random-key` is invalidated

 Type: number <br>
 Default: 60